M1cha/lxdocker/README.md

 have the latest images in your LXD image cache and don't have to worry about lxdocker anymore.
-For simple setups, the LXD host, the device running `lxdocker`, and the device running the `lxc` CLI are all the the system.
-This is also what the rest of the README assumes.
+For simple setups, the LXD host, the device running `lxdocker`, and the device running the `lxc` CLI are all the same system.
+This is also what the rest of this README assumes.
 [Here](https://github.com/M1cha/homeserver/blob/main/configs/lxd/instances/lxdocker.yaml) is the instance config I use for the lxdocker container.

 ## YAML image specification format